donkirkby/chess-kit/raw_rules/rules.md

 Put the rest of the cards away, you won't need them.
 Then shuffle the cards and place them next to the board.
 Draw one card at a time, placing the matching piece on the board.
 Starting at a1 through h1, then a2 through h2, all the way to h8.
+The table in appendix A shows how big a gap to leave before each piece.
-Leave the following numbers of empty squares before each piece:
+That is, how many empty squares to leave before placing each piece.

-* Kings - 6 empty squares
-* Queens - 5 empty squares
-* Rooks - 3 empty squares
-* Bishops - 2 empty squares
-* Knights - 1 empty square

 Here's an example with all the cards laid out in the order they were drawn, from the 9 and 10 of hearts to the queen of hearts.
 Check to make sure you agree with